SVG File Setup and Use

 You can define any unit type that works for your particular project just by using the correct unit abbreviation. "px" for pixels, "in" for inches, "mm" for millimeters, and so on.
 Leaving out a unit abbreviation just leaves the space in an entirely relative space.

 Embossers can vary in print resolution, but 100 pixels per inch can be understood as a standard.
-If your canvas is 400 SVG units wide, this can equate to 4 inches across a page when embossed.
+Since a sheet of US Letter paper is 8.5x11 inches, this dot output resolution means we can think of the paper size as 850x1100 units; just multiplied the inches by 100.

 The entire canvas can be understood as one quadrant of a graph.
 Points and attributes can be expressed as x, y coordinates.
 The origin of the graph is in the upper-left corner of the canvas; this is the coordinate point (0, 0).
 Note that while you increase the number for an X value to move it from left to right, increasing the number for a Y value will actually move it down in the canvas.